sfr0xyz/obsidian-bitcoin-block-stamp/README.md

 Go to `Settings > Community plugins > "Browse" community plugins`, and search for "Bitcoin Block Stamp".

-Click "Install" and as soon as it's installed hit "Enable".
+Click "Install" and when it was successfully install hit "Enable".

 You should now see "Bitcoin Block Stamp" under "Community plugins" in your Settings view.

 ### Manually

-Go to [Releases](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/releases) and download the release files .
+Go to [Releases](https://github.com/sfr0xyz/obsidian-bitcoin-block-stamp/releases) and download the release files.

-Head over to the plugins sections in your vault folder `VaultFolder/.obsidian/plugins/`.
+Head over to the plugins section in your vault folder `VaultFolder/.obsidian/plugins/`.

 Create a new folder called "obsidian-bitcoin-block-stamp" and copy and paste the the downloaded `main.js`, `styles.css`, and `manifest.json` files into it.

 You should now have the files `main.js`, `styles.css`, and `manifest.json` in your vault at `VaultFolder/.obsidian/plugins/obsidian-bitcoin-block-stamp/`.

-Then head into your Obsidian and enable the plugin under `Settings > Community plugins > Installed plugins > Toggle "Bitcoin Block Stamp"`.
+Head into your Obsidian vault and enable the plugin by toggling "Bitcoin Block Stamp" under `Settings > Community plugins > Installed plugins`.

 ## Support Me